 Make an appointment

 A finger injury like Gamekeeper’s thumb can be extremely painful and can prevent you from enjoying the activities you love.
-Fast, effective treatment from TriHealth Orthopedic & Sports Institute can help relieve your pain and prevent lasting joint damage.
-Call 513 246 7846 to learn more.
+Fast, effective treatment can help relieve your pain and prevent lasting joint damage.
+To learn more or make an appointment with an orthopedic specialist: Call TriHealth at 513 246 2300 or our orthopedic partner, Beacon Orthopaedics & Sports Medicine, at 513 961 HAND or 513 961 4263.